gsuuon/FSMPack/Readme.md

 * Library for running a binary through upversion projects, reading the version field
 * Upversion dlls saved to same directory, named `<hashA>_<hashB>.dll`
 * Library checks files, finds path from hash field of binary to desired type, executes conversions

+## Usage

+Each time a type within a root type changes, we'll generate file: `$dllnameA-$commit1-$commit2.fs` and AliasShim.csproj gets a copy of the dll -- nothing else changes.
+The commit hash is only used for the file name, it's not used during ser/de - just the hash of the type.